Mealime/react-native-image-crop-picker/README.md

-# Forked from ivpusic/react-native-image-crop-picker
+# Forked from kraken-nerd/react-native-image-crop-picker
-This is forked from ivpusic/react-native-image-crop-picker.
-The difference is that this has some modification to remove the external storage permission in Android.
-It is removed because it is not needed for Petfinder and it was causing security warnings in security scanning.

-- **main** is the branch Petfinder app uses, which inculdes the modification for removing the external storage permission in Android.
-- **master-origin** is the original copy from the original repo.
-- **remove-external-storage-requirements-0.37.3** has the code for removing the external storage permission in Android, which was added to v0.37.3 of the original repo.
+This is forked from kraken-nerd/react-native-image-crop-picker with merge of master from ivpusic/react-native-image-crop-picker.

+Picked some other helpful inspiration out of react-native-image-picker to improve the intent usage.

+We have stripped out a lot of the complexity, modernized the lib, and simplified permissions by shifting responsibility to the js side.

+Video support removed because we don't need it

+Some slightly odd support added to allow use withing a ReactFragment that is part of a FragmentActivity by setting `StartActivityRef.REF = new WeakReference<>(this);`

 # react-native-image-crop-picker